Two Dimensional Materials

 Content, Learning Outcome and Preconditions

-This module provides an overview on a new class of solid state materials, a fast growing research area: two-dimensional (2D) materials that are truly two-dimensional solids with a thickness of about 1 nm.
+This module provides a detailed overview on a fascinating new class of solid state materials and a fast growing research area: two-dimensional (2D) materials that are truly two-dimensional solids with a thickness of about 1 nm.
 Within a layer there is strong covalent bonding between atoms and weak van-der Waals coupling between adjacent layers.
 Nevertheless, the properties of 2D solids strongly depends on the number of layers and interaction with environment/substrate.
+The following specific topics will be addressed:

 After a successful participation of the module, the student is able to:

-- specify different classes of 2D solid state materials and their properties.
+- understand different classes of 2D solid state materials and to apply the classification scheme of further 2D solid state materials.

-- describe and explain preparation and nanofabrication methods for 2D materials.
+- understand the preparation and nanofabrication methods for 2D materials and to evaluate suitable methodologies for novel materials.

-- explain magneto quantum transport phenomena such as the quantum Hall effect in graphene and transport in topological protected surface states.
+- remeber magnetotransport phenomena such as the quantum Hall effect in graphene and transport in topological protected surface states.

-- explain absorption, excitonic and spin properties of transition metal dichalcogenides..
+- evaluate absorption, excitonic and spin properties of transition metal dichalcogenides;

-- explain and discuss applications of 2D materials and their heterostructures for electronic, optoelectronic, spintronics devices and solar energy converstion.
+- understand and discuss applications of 2D materials and their heterostructures for electronic, optoelectronic, spintronics devices and solar energy conversion.

 There are no access requirements beyond the ones for the master study.